-Offering just that little bit more luxury than it's Ford counterparts, this 1953 Mercury Monterey Convertible in Yosemite Yellow is a great example of early fifties open top motoring.
+Offering just that little bit more luxury than it’s Ford counterparts, this 1953 Mercury Monterey 2-door Hardtop Coupe in Mohawk Maroon over Tahiti Tan is a great example of early fifties motoring.

 Having had a major overhaul the previous year, the 1953 Mercurys just received some more minor cosmetic changes.
 These included a revised bumper and grille assembly and a full length bodyside spear molding that helped give the cars a longer look.
 The hood scoop you see here was purely decorative.